astronomer/docs/astro/manage-hybrid-clusters.md

 On Astro, _worker nodes_ are the nodes that are used to run Airflow workers, which are responsible for executing Airflow tasks in your Deployments.
 A _worker type_ is one of your cloud provider's available node instance types.
 This determines how much CPU and memory your workers have for running tasks.
 Workers are organized using [worker node pools](#about-worker-node-pools) that groups together nodes of a specific instance type.

-To have a Deployment run Airflow tasks with a specific worker type, you can configure a Worker queue in your Deployment to use that worker type.
+To have a Deployment run Airflow tasks with a specific worker type, you can configure a worker queue in your Deployment to use that worker type.
 If the worker type is not available to your cluster, you can contact [Astronomer support](https://support.astronomer.io) and ask to have a worker type enabled for your cluster.

 After you make a change to your available worker types, you can [check your cluster settings](#view-clusters) to confirm that the change was applied.